Meat Is Medicine

 What Health Results Do Clinical Patients Experience With Eating More Meat?

-In most of my presentations I like to include real world patient case studies that demonstrate the positive health benefits when people add more meat to their diet.
-Time and time again, patients tell me how incredible they feel when they add more meat to their diet.
-Their energy improves, digestion improves, mental clarity sharpens, and even mood is boosted —and we often see measurable changes in their lab markers as well.
+In most of my presentations I like to include real world patient case studies that demonstrate the positive health benefits people experience when they add more meat to their diet.
+Time and time again, patients tell me how incredible they feel: their energy improves, digestion improves, mental clarity sharpens, and even mood is boosted—and we often see measurable changes in their lab markers as well.

 I have countless case studies showing remarkable health improvements such as lowered inflammation markers, reduction in insulin resistance, positive changes in cholesterol numbers, and improved body composition.

-One of my recent favorites was a 73-year-old woman who started adding substantially more meat to her meals and within 6 months we saw her HDL ("good") cholesterol rise, reversed her type 2 diabetes, and lost over 35 lbs.
-Her doctors were stunned that “inflammtory red meat” didn’t make her worse.
+One of my recent favorites was a 73-year-old woman who started adding substantially more meat to her meals and within 6 months we saw her HDL ("good") cholesterol rise, she lost over 35 lbs (without exercise), and reduced her A1C to the point that she was no longer deemed to be diabetic.
+Her doctors were stunned that her increased consumption of so-called “inflammatory red meat” could produce such health outcomes.

 Interestingly, when we ran a follow-up stool test to monitor her gut health, we also saw a significant increase in her microbiome diversity while we worked on a gut-healing protocol.
-This offers further evidence that meat does not seem to harm the gut or microbiome—and may even enhance it.
+This offers further evidence that meat does not seem to harm gut health and our microbiome—and may even enhance it.

 Beyond Plants: Animal Agriculture as Ecological Medicine